Amaan4li/Amaan4li/README.md

 - 👋 Hi, I’m @Amaan4li
 - 👀 I’m interested in DATA science.
-- 🌱 I’m currently learning Data structures and algorithms.
+- 🌱 I’m currently learning Data science.
 - 💞️ I’m looking to collaborate on Open-source projects.
 - 📫 How to reach me www.linkedin.com/in/amaan-ali-7297a3230
 - 😄 Pronouns: he/him